allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

  ]
 ```

-This still didn't work.
-I needed to confirm that my changes had actually taken effect so I ran `podman system info` and got:
+I wanted to confirm that my changes had actually taken effect so I ran `podman system info`, which resulted in the following:
 ```bash
 host:
   arch: amd64